1928 United States presidential election: Other candidates

 Owing to the economic prosperity in the country and rapidly fading public memory of the Teapot Dome scandal, the Democratic Party's prospects looked dim.
-Most of the major Democratic leaders, such as William Gibbs McAdoo, were therefore content to sit out the election.
-One who did not do so was New York Governor Al Smith, who had previously made two attempts to secure the Democratic nomination.
+New York Governor Al Smith had previously made two attempts to secure the Democratic nomination.

 The 1928 Democratic National Convention was held in Houston, Texas, on June 26 to 28, and Smith became the candidate on the first ballot.

 The leadership asked the delegates to nominate Senator Joseph Taylor Robinson of Arkansas, in many ways Smith's political polar opposite, to be his running mate, and Robinson was nominated for vice-president.

 Smith was the first Roman Catholic to gain a major party's nomination for president, and his religion became an issue during the campaign.
 Many Protestants feared that Smith would take orders from church leaders in the Vatican in making decisions affecting the country.

 Other candidates

 Socialist Party

 Held in the Finnish Socialist Hall in New York City, the eighth Socialist Party Convention met on the thirteenth of April.
-James Maurer, a former State Representative, President of the Pennsylvania Federation of Labor and then Councilman for the town of Reading, was widely considered the frontrunner in the months before the convention met.
-For his boomers however, Maurer stood that his duties as councilman precluded the possibility of any national tour that would be required of his nomination for the Presidency, and this was declination was made definitive on April tenth.
+James Maurer, a former State Representative, President of the Pennsylvania Federation of Labor and then Councilman for the city of Reading, was widely considered the frontrunner in the months before the convention met.
+For his boomers however, Maurer stood that his duties as councilman precluded the possibility of any national tour that would be required of his nomination for the presidency, and this was declination was made definitive on April tenth.
 Norman Thomas, a Presbyterian minister who had been one of Maurer's boomers and had himself made it known that he was not a candidate for the Socialist nomination rather swiftly became the new frontrunner, and plans were made for a draft effort.
-Thomas and Maurer were nominated unanimously for president and Vice President respectively, with both men accepting their nominations.
-The only trouble arose on the question of Prohibition, where there remained a split in the Party between those who supported the Eighteenth Amendment and those, like Convention Chair Victor Berger, who preferred that it be handled on a state-by-state basis.
-In the end it was agreed that the Party remain silent on the issue of Prohibition.
+Thomas and Maurer were nominated unanimously for president and vice president respectively, with both men accepting their nominations.
+The only trouble arose on the question of Prohibition, where there remained a split in the party between those who supported the Eighteenth Amendment and those, like Convention Chair Victor Berger, who preferred that it be handled on a state-by-state basis.
+In the end it was agreed that the party remain silent on the issue of Prohibition.